inaccel/material/docs/get-started/part3.md

 ```

 As you can notice, we designed bitstream specification file to contain fields
-which are self-descriptive to reduce the documentation lookup overhead.
+which are self-descriptive in order to reduce the documentation lookup overhead.
 However,
 we will make a brief description for most of the fields with the risk of being
 redundant, to make you comfortable on creating your own.